Automattic/wp-dev-docs/daniel-v2/README.md

 - [Get Started](get-started/)
   - Are you building a new site or migrating an existing site? (build-migrate/)
       - Build a New Site (build-new/)
-      - Migrating an Existing Site (migrate-existing/)
+      - Migrate an Existing Site (migrate-existing/)
   - Add Additional Users (add-users/)
   - Map a Domain (map-domain/)
   - Launch (launch/)